CONFERENCE TOPICS

 These papers are concise, practice-oriented contributions that capture professional experiences, operational reflections, and lessons learned from real-world applications of technology in crisis and disaster management contexts.

-Submit your paper (pdf version) through the ICTICM 2026 online paper submission system.
+Submit your paper (PDF version) through the ICTICM 2026 online paper submission system.

-Submission Link:
+Submission Link

 The Microsoft CMT service was used for managing the peer-reviewing process for this conference.
 This service was provided for free by Microsoft and they bore all expenses, including costs for Azure cloud services as well as for software development and support.